 Go to the settings tab in ProZ*Pay, select “Bank transfer” from the drop-down as shown above and enter your details.
 Bank transfers are coming from North America, so can take 1-7 days depending on your location and whatever compliance reviews may need to take place.
 Please note, at this time, most bank transfers are required to convert to your local currency.

 Some freelancers open bank accounts in US dollars and like to receive money this way.
-To receive payment in USD, your bank details should be added to the secure notes section of your secure settings.
+To receive payment in USD, please use Wise

 PayPal / Payoneer / Skrill